Skip to main content

 • Enter the Target (mandatory).

-Define the percentage of good events out of total events that you want to meet the target values for the SLI.
+Define the percentage of good events out of the total events you want to meet the target values for the SLI.

 • Enter the target Values (mandatory).